Social distancing and safety measures

 - Offering — no baskets passed; we will have a basket at the back of the sanctuary, in addition to virtual options for giving

 - Communion — sterilized, single-serve elements picked up on the way in to avoid gathering in one area

-- Greeters — will help us all practice social distancing from start to finish
+- Greeters — help us all practice social distancing from start to finish

-Upon first regathering, we will not offer Kids’ Classes or nursery care.
+We are offering Kids’ Classes with limited capacities, with one class offered during each service.
 In order to help support families with children who may find it difficult to sit through the service in the main sanctuary, we will have several spaces available for families to view a streamed version of the service.
 We will not have any toys, crayons, coloring books, or other activities available.
 Instead, families are welcome to bring their own activities for their children if needed.
-We will also be live-streaming our 8:30 a.m. and 10 a.m. services on our app and website for anyone unable to immediately regather in our physical locations.

-Will there be an option to watch the service online?
+Is there an option to watch the service online?

-We will livestream the 8:30am and 10 a.m. services through our app and website for those who are not immediately able to rejoin us.
+We livestream the 8:30am and 10 a.m. services through our app and website for those who are not able to join us.
 We want those unable to physically gather with us to still feel part of the church service.